autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/enhanced-topic-handling/enhanced-topic-message-handling.md

     [this](SteeringReport::SharedPtr msg) { current_steer_ = msg->steering_tire_angle; });
 ```

 In code above, when a topic message whose name is `input/steering` is received, an anonymous function whose description is `{current_steer_ = msg->steering_tier_angle;}` is executed as a callback in a thread.
-The callback function is always executed when the message is received, which leads to waste computing resource if the message data is not always necessary.
+The callback function is always executed when the message is received, which leads to waste computing resource if the message is not always necessary.

 ### to avoid the waste
-There is an effective way to take a message using `Subscription->take()` method when it is needed.
+There is an effective way to take a message using `Subscription->take()` method only when it is needed.
-A callback function is used to receive topic message in many of ROS 2 applications as if it is a rule or a habit.
-You can use `Subscription->take()` method to get a topic message without executing a callback function.
+A callback function is used to receive a topic message in many of ROS 2 applications as if it is a rule or a habit.
+You can use `Subscription->take()` method to get a topic message without calling a callback function.
 As described in [Template Class Subscription — rclcpp 16.0.8 documentation](https://docs.ros.org/en/humble/p/rclcpp/generated/classrclcpp_1_1Subscription.html#_CPPv4N6rclcpp12Subscription4takeER14ROSMessageTypeRN6rclcpp11MessageInfoE), you can use `take()` method to obtain a received message through DDS as an inter-process communication.
-It is no need to call a callback function when using `take() method`.
+It is no need to call a callback function when `take() method` is used.
-Many of ROS 2 users may feel anxious to use `take()` method because it is not used so often, but it is widely used in Executor implementation as in [rclcpp/executor.cpp](https://github.com/ros2/rclcpp/blob/47c977d1bc82fc76dd21f870bcd3ea473eca2f59/rclcpp/src/rclcpp/executor.cpp#L643-L648).
-Therefore you use `take()` method indirectly whether you know it or not.
+Many of ROS 2 users may feel anxious to use `take()` method because they are not so familiar with it, but it is widely used in Executor implementation as in [rclcpp/executor.cpp](https://github.com/ros2/rclcpp/blob/47c977d1bc82fc76dd21f870bcd3ea473eca2f59/rclcpp/src/rclcpp/executor.cpp#L643-L648) shown below.
+Therefore it turns out that you use `take()` method indirectly whether you know it or not.

 ```c++
     std::shared_ptr<void> message = subscription->create_message();